robbert-harms/MOT/docs/install.rst

     > set LIB=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\lib\x64
     > pip install pyopencl

 The paths listed here assume an NVidia system.
-Please adapt the paths to your own system.
-The ``INCLUDE`` path should contain the file ``CL\cl.h`` and the ``LIB`` path should contain ``OpenCL.lib``.
+Please adapt the paths to your own system and device SDK (e.g. ATI).
+Important is that the ``INCLUDE`` path should contain the file ``CL\cl.h`` and the ``LIB`` path should contain ``OpenCL.lib``.
+Find these directories if needed.
 If all goes well, PyOpenCL will be compiled and installed to your system.

-If this still does not work, you can try one of the installation walkthroughs on https://wiki.tiker.net/PyOpenCL/Installation/Windows.
+If this still does not work, you can try one of the installation guides on https://wiki.tiker.net/PyOpenCL/Installation/Windows.

 .. _install_mot: